 fleiss.kappa.raw can accept data in the form of a matrix or in the form of a data frame as long as the input data supplied can be interpreted as a matrix.
 The ratings may be of numeric or alphanumeric types.
 To perform the weighted analysis, you need to assign one the values mentioned above to the weights parameter.
 If you have the list of categories in your dataset, you may even create your own weight matrix, or use one of the many existing weight-generating functions in the weights.ge.r script.
-Each weight function takes a single mandatory parameter, which is a vector containing all categories used in the study.
+Each weight function takes single mandatory parameter, which is a vector containing all categories used in the study.
 The weight functions always sort all numeric-type category vectors in ascending order.
-I assume here that adjacent categories on the sorted list represent a higher degree of agreement than two categories that are farther apart.
+Consequently, the weighted coefficients are computed properly only if columns and rows in the input dataset are ordered the same way.
+For alphanumeric-type category vectors, they are assumed to already be ranked following an order that is meaningful to the researcher.